-Whether you’re hosting your own get-together or you’re bringing spirits to a friend’s gathering, these creative concoctions are sure to be the talk of the night.
+Whether you're hosting your own get-together or you're bringing spirits to a quarantine pod gathering, these untraditional concoctions are sure to be the talk of the night.
 After all, who can resist a kombucha Moscow mule?

 Who says that the antioxidant powerhouse has to be limited to lattes or cups of hot tea?
 Besides the obvious health boost, it will give your buzz additional, well, buzz.
 "An added benefit of the matcha is that it will give you a bit of extra pep to get you through the rest of your day (or evening)," explains Bonnie Eng, the tea enthusiast behind food blog Thirsty for Tea.
 Mix one up when you've got back-to-back gatherings that require some serious energy.

-This is the cocktail you’ll want in hand on a bitterly cold evening, preferably wrapped in a fuzzy blanket.
-(No judgement if you’re whipping this up while flying solo.)
+This is the cocktail you'll want in hand on a bitterly cold evening, preferably wrapped in a fuzzy blanket.
+(No judgment if you're whipping this up while flying solo.)
 The hot toddy is essentially a mug of milky tea with a shot of rum mixed in for holiday festiveness.
-Best of all, it’s totally vegan: The creamy consistency comes courtesy of coconut milk—healthy fat alert!
+Best of all, it's totally vegan: The creamy consistency comes courtesy of coconut milk.

-There’s no reason why your G&T has to be boring.
-Hungry Couple blogger Anita Schecter proves that the bar standby can be elevated—with tasty superfoods, to boot.
-Lychee adds a natural sweetness, as well as immune-boosting benefits and an impressive amount of vitamin C. Your guests will thank you for the most delicious cold- and flu-fighter they’ve ever tasted.
+There's no reason why your G&T has to be boring.
+Hungry Couple blogger Anita Schecter proves that the bar standby can be elevated.
+Lychee adds a natural sweetness, as well as immune-boosting benefits and an impressive amount of vitamin C.

 Molly Meehan of Yes to Yolks gives the classic marg a frosty makeover with white cranberry juice and a handful of the fresh berry.
-“If you want to go all out, you could even smash in some mint or sage leaves for more color,” Meehan suggests.
-Though this drink contains no simple syrup, make sure look to for a version of the vitamin-C rich fruit juice with no added sugar for optimal benefits.
+"If you want to go all out, you could even smash in some mint or sage leaves for more color," Meehan suggests.
+Though this drink contains no simple syrup, look to for a version of the vitamin-C rich fruit juice with no added sugar if you so desire.

 This cocktail makes it super easy to cheers to good health.
 Blogger Davida Kugelmass of The Healthy Maven heard that having pomegranate on New Year's Eve is good luck, but there's nothing limiting this cocktail to one celebration a year.

 Turmeric and ginger?
-Talk about major superfood status.
+Talk about amazing flavors.
 The best part about this anti-inflammatory combo is just how quick and easy it is to make.
-“Throw everything together in a tall glass filled with ice and you have the perfect cocktail to kick off your weekend in less than five minutes flat,” explains Robin Terry of Cali Girl Cooking—no need to scramble before the guests arrive!
+"Throw everything together in a tall glass filled with ice and you have the perfect cocktail to kick off your weekend in less than five minutes flat," explains Robin Terry of Cali Girl Cooking—no need to scramble before the guests arrive!